postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 * **Minimum** - The minimum total response time for a run across all regions.
 * **Maximum** - The maximum total response time for a run across all regions.

 Select **Average** to open the menu, then select an option.
-To view the newly calculated response time value, you can hover over each run individually.
+To view the calculated response time value, you can hover over each run individually.

 ### Time traverse